John See

 Sir John See (14 October 1844 – 31 January 1907) was a member of the New South Wales Legislature from 26 November 1880 to 15 June 1901, and was then Premier of New South Wales from 1901 to 1904.

-See was a self-made man of strong character, an excellent business man and a sound politician.
 He was well regarded by both sides of politics, for Labour politicians judged that the establishment of the State clothing factory during his administration had a great influence in abolishing sweating, and that the right to women to vote for New South Wales parliament, although not to stand for it, was also introduced.
 The governor of New South Wales at the time of his Premiership, the 7th Earl of Beauchamp, privately judged See to be "a self made man of good heart but a most pushing and disagreeable manner".

 Early life

 See was the son of Joseph See, a farm-labourer, and his wife Mary Ann née Bailey, and was born in Yelling, Huntingdon, England.
 The Parish Records of his baptism show that he was christened "See or Seekings" and that his parents/grandparents etc. used both surnames.
-He was brought to Australia in 1852 by his parents who settled on the Hunter River in New South Wales.
-On the family move to Australia they no longer used the "Seekings" surname.
-After three years at school See worked on the family farm, but in 1863 took up land with a brother on the Clarence River.
-In 1865, following disastrous floods, he went to Sydney and began business as a produce dealer.
-The business flourished under the name of John See and Company.
-He also became a partner in a small coastal shipping company, Nipper and See, which was afterwards floated into a company, as the North Coast Steam Navigation Company.
-See was a shrewd investor and became very well known in business circles in Sydney.
-In 1876, he married Charlotte Mary Matthews.
-See built a mansion called 'Urara' (now known as Milford House Nursing Home) in the Sydney suburb of Randwick and served on Randwick Council as alderman and mayor.
-He became a director of several well-known companies, a trustee of the Savings Bank of New South Wales, and president of the Royal Agricultural Society.
-In 1891, his shipping line had 14 steamships when it merged with another line to form the North Coast Steam Navigation Co.
-Ltd and he remained its joint managing director until his death.
-He also acquired property throughout the state, including Yester Grange.
+He acquired property throughout the state, including Yester Grange.